tlianfou/myManjaroiac/README.md

 ## I3wm
 This is the introduction about [i3wm](https://wiki.archlinux.org/index.php/I3)(i3)

-If you want to install the i3wm, i wrote a document to teach you(and me) how to install it.
+If you want to install the i3wm, i wrote a document to teach you(or future me) how to install it.

 You can go and read the [README_i3.md](./README_i3.md).